goldstrike77/ansible-role-linux-mysql/README.md

 * `mysql_arg.binlog_stmt_cache_size`: Size of the cache for the binary log to hold nontransactional statements issued during a transaction.
 * `mysql_arg.character_set`: Server's default character set.
 * `mysql_arg.connect_timeout`: Server waits for a connect packet in seconds.
-* `mysql_arg.data_encryption`: A boolean value, whether enabled the MySQL Data at Rest Encryption.
+* `mysql_arg.data_encryption`: A boolean to determine whether or not to enabled the MySQL Data at Rest Encryption.
 * `mysql_arg.default_time_zone`: Default server time zone.
 * `mysql_arg.expire_logs_days`: The number of days for automatic binary log file removal.
 * `mysql_arg.enforce_gtid_consistency`: Enforces GTID consistency by allowing execution of only statements that can be safely logged using a GTID.